Yankees 11, Dodgers 4 – 2024 World Series Game 4: Bullpen struggles mightily, bats look dead aside from Freddie, things get sloppy late

 ======

 For once this postseason, the Dodgers faced a pitcher who struggled in the second half, as Luis Gil had a difficult time keeping the ball in the park and in the zone down the stretch.
-On paper, that was a great matchup for this offense, and they did mostly have quality at-bats against him today.
+On paper, that was a great matchup for this offense, and they had quality at-bats against him early at least.

 Gil then faced the minimum in the 2nd after a Gavin Lux lead-off double was stranded by a Will Smith pop-up and a Tommy Edman lineout to first that doubled up Lux on a brutal baserunning error.